ibaiGorordo/ONNX-PlanarReconstruction/README.md

 # Important
 - The post processing is not completelly the same as the original implementation.
-- The Mean Shift algorithm is done with Scikit Learn which takes a lot of time.
+- The Mean Shift was replaced with a custom method using Kmeans.
+It is faster (x10) than using MeanShift from scikit-learn, but it requires some fine tuning and is still slower than the model itself.

 # Requirements

  * Check the **requirements.txt** file.
  * For ONNX, if you have a NVIDIA GPU, then install the **onnxruntime-gpu**, otherwise use the **onnxruntime** library.
- * Additionally, **pafy** and **youtube-dl** are required for youtube video inference.

 # Installation
 ```